patrickbucher/daily-haskell/diary.md

+# Day 27 (We, 2025-09-03)

+I worked through exercises 3 and 4a.
+Then I decided to skip 4b, 4c, 4d for the moment.
+I'd like to come back to those, but first I'd like to learn more about the language.
+I'd also like to implement Reversi in Haskell, for which I'd also like to write the minimax algorithm again from scratch for better understanding it.
+After that, I'll tackle those exercises.

+On towards the core of the second part: Chapter 12, titled _Monads and more_!

 # Day 26 (Tu, 2025-09-02)

 Little time today, since I had to prepare today's lessons in the morning after a heavy headache today after teaching.